tiacloudconsult/interviews/python_project/README.md

 1. git clone 'interview repo'
-2. intsall python if you don't have it
+2. install python if you don't have it
 3. test the geo.py app to see if you can hit
 --> python3 geo.py
 4. Write a dockerfile for this app - remember, it is running on port 5000